 Sabine Plattner African Charities

-In order to preserve our planet for future generations, the Hasso Plattner Foundation supports environmental conservation and educational projects through the Sabine Plattner African Charities (SPAC), founded by Mrs. Sabine Plattner.
+To preserve our planet for future generations, the Hasso Plattner Foundation supports environmental conservation and educational projects through the Sabine Plattner African Charities (SPAC), founded by Mrs. Sabine Plattner.

 Early Childhood Development (ECD)